SilviaAnalyst/Coffee-Sales-Analysis/README.md

 Product Popularity: A few products account for a large percentage of revenue, highlighting customer preferences.

 # How to Use
-# Clone this repository:
+Clone this repository:
-bash
-# Copy code
+Copy code
 git clone https://github.com/SilviaAnalyst/Coffee-Sales-Analysis.git
 Install the required Python libraries (if analyzing via Python): bash